wenyuzhao/malloc-tutorial/Lab-5.md

   }
 ```

+**Note:** As you have learnt previously, `mmap` can fail!
+What should you return in the case when `mmap` fails to allocate more memory?
+How can we inform a calling function that we're out of memory? ***NOTE: CHECK IF STUDENTS KNOW `errorno`***.

 ## Metadata reservation and mmap size

+Note that:
-Note that (1) The chunk metadata requires extra space in addition to the allocation size.
-(2) The size passed to `mmap` must be a multiple of page size (4096 bytes).
+ 1. The chunk metadata requires extra space in addition to the allocation size.
+ 2. The size passed to `mmap` must be a multiple of page size (4096 bytes).
 Our `my_malloc` implementation is not fully correct yet.

 To solve these issues, we first add the allocation size by the chunk metadata size, and then round it up to a multiple of page size.